Bukidnon: Monastery of the Transfiguration in Malaybalay City

-From the Highway entrance, It took us almost 10 minutes before we reached the chapel.
-It was the same Chapel that I visited a couple of years back, nothing has changed but I liked it that way.
-The solemnity of the place makes it special and it gives more character to the place.
+From the Highway entrance, It took us almost 10 minutes before we reached the Chapel.
+It was the same Chapel that I visited a couple of years back, nothing has changed, but I liked it that way.
+The solemnity of the place makes it special and gives more character to the place.

-It was noontime but the wind was cold, calming and relaxing… No wonder… this is the place the monks chose to have their Monastery built.
+It was noontime, but the wind was cold, calming, and relaxing… This is the place the monks chose to have their Monastery built.

-The Monastery is truly an ideal place for group spiritual activity such as retreats and recollections.
+The Monastery is ideal for group spiritual activities such as retreats and recollections.

-Entrance is free in the monastery but feel free to buy souvenirs at their souvenir shop to help local farmers.
+Entrance is free in the Monastery, but please buy souvenirs at their souvenir shop to help local farmers.

 Monastery of the Transfiguration